Last Updated December 17, 2019

 A: Reinfeld and Schanzenfeld are currently using onsite septic fields for wastewater treatment.
 All septic fields have a life of approximately 20 years before repairs or replacement is required, if repairs/replacement are even possible with soil conditions, groundwater levels and increasing government regulation.

-A sewer system will remove the wastewater from the community and ensure the long-term future property values in these communities.
+A sewer system would remove the wastewater from the community and ensure the long-term future property values in these communities.

 Q: Why is the RM considering this project now?